Document Type : Original Paper

 Physics Department, University of Trieste, Italy

-Departement of Physics, Laboratory of High Energy Physics, Modelling and Simulation, Faculty of Science, Mohammed V Agdal University, Rabat, Kingdom of Morocco
+Department of Physics, LPHE, Modeling and Simulations, Faculty of Science, Mohammed V University, Rabat, Morocco

-In Yttrium-90 SPECT imaging, the energy window and collimator used during acquisition can have a major effect on image quality.
-In this work, we used a new and independent method to verify the prevoius results suggest different energy ranges, but all centered at 130 keV.
+Introduction: In Yttrium-90 SPECT imaging, the energy window and collimator used during projection acquisition can significantly affect image quality.
+In this work, we used a new and independent method to verify previous results, which suggest suitable energy around 130 keV.

-We used Siemens Symbia SPECT-CT system fitted with High Energy General Purpose (HEGP), Medium Energy General Purpose (MEGP) and Low Energy High Resolution (LEHR) to acquire data from NEMA IEC PET Body Phantom with its 6 different spheres of 3.7, 2.8, 2.2, 1.7, 1.3, 1.0 cm diameter.
+Material and Methods: We used Siemens Symbia SPECT-CT system fitted with High Energy General Purpose (HEGP), Medium Energy General Purpose (MEGP), and Low Energy High Resolution (LEHR) to acquire data from NEMA IEC PET Body Phantom filled with 90Y chloride.
+ISO-counting curve is a new method analysed in this study to evaluate the adequate parameters for 90Y SPECT imaging.

-HEGP collimator is the most suitable for acquisitions of 90Y bremsstrahlung radiation from the point of view of the correct volume reproduction.
+Results: HEGP collimator was the most suitable for acquisitions of 90Y bremsstrahlung radiation from the point of view of the correct volume reproduction.
 ISO-counting analyses have shown that for the bigger phantom spheres, the optimum acquisition energy is centered on 130 keV.